-The Physicians’ Association for Anthroposophic Medicine (PAAM) is a member-supported non-profit organization founded in 1982, with the purpose of promoting and developing the practice of Anthroposophic Medicine to and for North American medical professionals.
+The Physicians’ Association for Anthroposophic Medicine (PAAM) is a PHYSICIAN (MD/DO) member-supported non-profit organization founded in 1982, with the purpose of promoting and developing the practice of Anthroposophic Medicine to and for North American medical professionals.

 PAAM’s mission is to cultivate within the medical profession a spiritual approach to whole-person health through Anthroposophic Medicine.